AI Keyboards vs. Traditional Keyboards in 2026

 Traditional Keyboards: Strengths and Limitations

 Don't count traditional keyboards out just yet!
-Despite the rise of AI keyboards, traditional keyboards retain significant advantages that keep them relevant in 2025.
+Despite the explosive growth of AI keyboards, traditional keyboards retain significant advantages that keep them relevant in 2026.
 For many users, especially gamers, programmers, and writers who value tactile feedback, traditional keyboards remain the preferred choice.
+In fact, the mechanical keyboard market experienced 22% growth in 2025-2026, proving that demand for traditional input methods continues to strengthen even as AI options proliferate.

 The primary strengths of traditional keyboards include: